 Supervised ministry (years three and four) actually puts you in a real church or other ministerial setting that is not your own.
 Here, you will be able to execute on what you have learned whether that means preaching, teaching, pastoral care, etc.

 Next, the bad.
 If you look at NYTS’s vision and mission statement on their website, it says they are “multifaith” and that they affirm “both the centrality of Bible and the diversity of its interpretation and application.”
 What this means in practice is that the seminary is not dedicated to the exclusive truth of the Christian faith.
 To validate this point, consider that in the past year NYTS launched a two-year certificate program in Islamic studies.
-What this also means in practice is that the instruction at the seminary is not concerned with Truth with a capital T. Rather, they are concerned with a subjective form of truth, formed in the image of personal opinion and dressed up in subjectivism and liberalism.
-In the swirling pool of relativism, any hint of objective truth falls down the drain.
-Hence, buzzwords like “urban,” “inclusive,” and “multicultural” translate to mean that after completing the MDiv program, no one would have ever earnestly scrutinized what you believe and why because you are free to believe in whatever you would like¾as long as you can express it in a “theological” way and draw upon a standard reservoir of ideas.
+What this also means in practice is that the instruction at the seminary is not concerned with Truth with a capital T. In the swirling pool of relativism, any hint of objective truth falls down the drain.
+Hence, buzzwords like “urban,” “inclusive,” and “multicultural” translate to mean that after completing the MDiv program, no one would have ever earnestly scrutinized what you believe and why because you are free to believe in whatever you would like—as long as you can express it in a “theological” way and draw upon a standard reservoir of ideas.
 This relativism is the ultimate downfall of NYTS and has its most palpable ramification in how the school teaches theology.
 Subsequently, large emphasis is given to more niche ideologies—like womanist theology and black theology—while core doctrines of the Christian faith (like the Trinity, the dual deity and humanity of Christ, penal substitutionary atonement, and justification by faith alone) are ignored altogether or glossed over.
 In fact, after three years, sin was almost never mentioned in the process of discourse.
 The curriculum at NYTS is weak when it comes to systematic theology, and apologetics and spiritual warfare are non-existent.

 When I began seminary three years ago, my expectations and standards were lower because I lacked the proper sense of the high standards by which Bible teachers and pastoral leaders must adhere.
 Expectations should be high because when training individuals who will impart the truth of God’s Word, there is no room for the ill-prepared and indolent.